History of Florida: 2000 presidential election controversy

 Florida became the battleground of the controversial 2000 US presidential election which took place on November 7, 2000.
 The count of the popular votes was extremely close, triggering automatic recounts.
 These recounts triggered accusations of fraud and manipulation, and brought to light voting irregularities in the state.

 Subsequent recount efforts degenerated into arguments over mispunched ballots, "hanging chads", and controversial decisions by Florida Secretary of State Katherine Harris and the Florida Supreme Court.
 Ultimately, the United States Supreme Court ruled in Bush v.
 Gore to end all recounts, allowing Harris to certify the election results.
 The final official Florida count gave the victory to George W. Bush over Al Gore by 537 votes, a 0.009% margin of difference.
 The process was extremely divisive, and led to calls for electoral reform in Florida.
-Florida has the strictest laws penalizing and disenfranchising felons and other criminals, even if they have served their sentences.
-Together with other penalties, it excluded many minorities who may have voted for the Democratic candidate.

 Everglades, hurricanes, drilling and the environment

 Long-term scientific attention has focused on the fragility of the Everglades.
 In 2000 Congress authorized the Comprehensive Everglades Restoration Plan (CERP) at $8 billion.
 The goals are to restore the health of the Everglades ecosystem and maximize the value to people of its land, water, and soil.